Wednesday, 31 January 2018

 Parietal brain areas are involved in orientation, attention, perception of stimuli, sensorimotor transformations underlying planning, visuospatial integration, imagery, self-awareness, working and long-term memory, numerical processing, and tool use.
 The cerebellum is not only associated with motor-related functions like the coordination of movements and balance, but also with spatial processing, working memory, language, social cognition, and affective processing.

 Perhaps significantly as an explanation for recent human history, only fossils younger than 35,000 years show the typical modern globular shape.
-This is significant in that it offers an explanation for what appears to have been a quite sudden increase in cognitive abilities in modern humans leading to language, agriculture, urbanisation and above all, learning and reasoning abilities and probably artistic and aesthetic appreciation as displayed in cave and rock paintings.
+This is significant in that it explains what appears to have been a quite sudden increase in cognitive abilities in modern humans leading to language, agriculture, urbanisation and above all, learning and reasoning abilities and probably artistic and aesthetic appreciation as displayed in cave and rock paintings.

 Yet another example of the immense explanatory power of evolution theory and another example of the evolutionary transition and progress that creationists insist never happened because they have an old book that tells a story of magic written by people who thought Earth was flat and had a dome over it.